Grow Lights For Your Vertical Garden: A Complete Guide

 Grow Light Accessories

-MH and HPS lights also require ballasts to function.
-These control the amount of wattage put out by the bulbs.
-HPS ballast has an igniter for the sodium in the bulb.
-All electrical ballasts can light an MH bulb.
+MH and HPS lights need ballasts to control wattage.
+HPS ballasts have an igniter for the sodium in the bulb, while all electrical ballasts can light an MH bulb.

-A switchable ballast is an HID ballast that can be used with either metal halide or an HPS of equal wattage.
-This enables the gardener to switch out bulbs during the growing season depending on the needs of the plants.
+A switchable ballast can be used with either MH or HPS bulbs of equal wattage, allowing gardeners to switch bulbs during the growing season based on plant needs.

 Keep it Safe

-HID Systems can contain mercury vapor, mercury halide, and high-pressure sodium.
-This can pose a health hazard if the bulb breaks as mercury is highly toxic.
-Always make sure that these lights are secured and behind a protective lens.
+HID systems can contain toxic substances like mercury, which poses a health hazard if the bulb breaks.
+Ensure these lights are secured and behind a protective lens.

-It is a good idea to wear protective eyewear when working around grow lights.
-These lights emit UV radiation, much like a tanning bed which can damage your vision.
+Wear protective eyewear around grow lights as they may emit UV radiation, which can damage your vision.

 Leave a Reply